The Simplicity of Physical Laws: Nomic Realism

-Here is an empirically equivalent rival, $T_{M2}$: \begin{itemize} \item Nomology: Maxwell's equations, Lorentz force law, and an enormously complicated law specifying the exact functional form of $F(x,t)$ that appears in the dynamical equations. \item Ontology: a Minkowski spacetime occupied by charged particles with trajectories $Q(t)$. \end{itemize} Our evidence $E$ is compatible with both $T_{M1}$ and $T_{M2}$.
-The outcome of every experiment in the actual world will be consistent with $T_{M2}$, as long as the outcome is registered as certain macroscopic configuration of particles \citep{bell2004speakable}.
-We can think of the new law in $T_{M2}$ as akin to the Hamiltonian function in classical mechanics, which is interpreted as encoding all the classical force laws, except that specifying $F(x,t)$ is much more complicated than specifying a typical Hamiltonian.
+Now consider an empirically equivalent rival $T_{M2}$: \begin{itemize} \item Nomology: Maxwell's equations, Lorentz force law, Newton's law of motion, and a highly complex law specifying the exact functional form of $F(x,t)$ in the dynamical equations. \item Ontology: Minkowski spacetime with charged particles $Q(t)$, but without an independent electromagnetic field. \end{itemize} Our evidence $E$ is compatible with both $T_{M1}$ and $T_{M2}$, as observations will be indistinguishable between them, provided that macroscopic observations register the same particle configurations $Q(t)$ \citep{bell2004speakable}.
+The additional law in $T_{M2}$ is analogous to the Hamiltonian function in classical mechanics, which encodes force laws.
+However, specifying $F(x,t)$ is far more complicated than specifying a Hamiltonian.
 Both $F(x,t)$ and the Hamiltonian are components of respective laws of nature that tell particles how to move.\footnote{Note that we can decompose the standard ontology in many other dimensions, corresponding to more ways to generate empirically equivalent laws for a Maxwellian world.
 This move is discussed at length by \cite{AlbertLPT}.
 Similar strategies have been considered in the ``quantum Humeanism'' literature.
-See \cite{miller2013quantum}, \cite{esfeld2014quantum}, \cite{callender2015one, bhogal2015humean}, and \cite{chen2018HU}. }\\
+See \cite{miller2013quantum}, \cite{esfeld2014quantum}, \cite{callender2015one, bhogal2015humean}, and \cite{chen2018HU}. } \x{Algorithm A illustrates the possibility that we can be mistaken about what the ontology is and what the laws are.
+Ontology and nomology can be rearranged without altering empirical observations.
+If $T_{M2}$ is the correct theory, what we commonly believe to be a bit of ontology turns out to be a feature of the laws.}\footnote{\x{I thank an anonymous reviewer for suggesting this clarification.}} \\

 \textbf{Algorithm B: Changing the nomology directly}.